Bolls-Bible/bain/docs/HOW_TO_ADD_A_NEW_TRANSLATION.md

 ### Test it.

 Check out if it works.
 If the books chapters are in a proper number, if there are no weird signs.
 Check out everything that you think should be verified.
-And if everything is right...
+And if everything is right... let me know and I'll check and deploy it.

 ### May Jhovah bless you!